madhunadhgurram/Decoding_the_Language_of_Hands/README.md

-# Implementation Video of the Project
+# Implementation Video of the Project.
 * Complete Working of the Project with Conversion of Hand Signs from Datasets to Text from Image Module (Static), Webcam Access (Dynamic) Can be Seen by the following Implementation Video.

 https://github.com/MadhuNadhGurram/Decoding_the_Language_of_Hands-Machine_Learning_in_Sign_Language/assets/84019306/fedb2396-6ce0-4345-8400-d02e7d3861fd